alpas/alpasdev/src/main/resources/docs/authentication.md

 override a couple of things.
 The most important one being the `check()` method.

-Let's say, hypothetically, we want to write an auth channel that checks **X-ADMIN-API-KEY** header of the incoming request and if it matches your API key then you consider this session to be authenticated.
+Let's say, hypothetically, we want to write an auth channel that checks **X-ADMIN-API-KEY** header of the incoming request and, if it matches your API key, then you consider this session to be authenticated.
 The user is then authorized as an admin.

 <span class="line-numbers" data-start="4" data-file="AdminApiAuthChannel.kt">